Use these links to find current tax rates and tax thresholds for business taxes.

 Use the HMRC Directors annual NICs calculator to check the final NICs payment for a director at the end of the tax year or when the directorship ends.

-Use HMRC’s statutory payment calculators to work out whether employees qualify for statutory payments and if so how much and what you can recover:
+Use HMRC’s statutory payment calculators on the GOV.UK website to work out whether employees qualify for statutory payments and if so how much and what you can recover:

 Use the HMRC company car and car fuel benefit calculator to work out the value of the benefit and estimate the tax payable.